envisioning/vocab/vocab/on-the-fly-program-synthesis.md

 ---
 category: IMPL, CORE
+generality:
+- 0.68
+- 0.675
+- 0.67
+- 0.665
+- 0.66
+- 0.655
+- 0.65
 slug: on-the-fly-program-synthesis
 summary: Automatic creation of executable code in real-time, typically during the execution of a program or in response to specific, immediate computational needs.
 title: On-the-fly Program Synthesis
 ---